ENTROPY_SRC HWIP Technical Specification

 • The “Markov Test”, which looks for unexpected first-order temporal correlations between bits output by the individual noise channels,

-• The “Mailbox Test”, in which raw-noise data is transferred to firmware in contiguous 2kbit-blocks, so that firmware can perform custom tests, and signal a failure through the same path as the other tests, and
+• The “Mailbox Test”, in which raw-noise data is transferred to firmware in contiguous blocks, so that firmware can perform custom tests, and signal a failure through the same path as the other tests, and

 • Optional Vendor Specific tests, which allow silicon creators to extend the health checks by adding a top-level block external to this IP.

 The Repetition Count and Adaptive Proportion test are specifically recommended by SP 800-90B, and are implemented in accordance with those recommendations.
-In FIPS/CC-compliance mode, all checks except the Repetition Count test are performed on a fixed window of data of configurable size, by default consisting of 2048 bits each.
+In FIPS/CC compliant mode, all checks except the Repetition Count test are performed on a fixed window of data of configurable size, by default consisting of 2048 bits each.
 Per the definition in SP 800-90B, the Repetition Count test does not operate on a fixed window.
 The repetition count test fails if any sequence of bits continuously asserts the same value for too many samples, as determined by the programmable threshold, regardless of whether that sequence crosses any window boundaries.
 The thresholds for these tests should be chosen to achieve a low false-positive rate (α) given a conservative estimate of the manufacturing tolerances of the PTRNG noise source.
 The combined choice of threshold and window size then determine the false-negative rate (β), or the probability of missing statistical defects at any particular magnitude.

 When the IP is disabled by clearing the MODULE_ENABLE register, all health checks are disabled and all counters internal to the health checks are reset.

+When operating in FIPS/CC compliant mode, the raw outputs of the PTRNG noise source are passed through a conditioning function based on a suitable secure hash function (SHA-3) which has been vetted by NIST to meet the stringent requirements for a full-entropy source.
 In order to compensate for the fact our tests (like all realistic statistical tests) have finite resolution for detecting defects, we conservatively use 2048 bits of PTRNG noise source to construct each 384 bit conditioned entropy sample by default.
 The effectively used number of bits is equal to the configured health test window size.
 When passed through the conditioning block, the resultant entropy stream will be full entropy unless the PTRNG noise source has encountered some statistical defect serious enough to reduce the raw min-entropy to a level below 0.375 bits of entropy per output bit.
 We choose this level as our definition of “non-tolerable statistical defects” for the purposes of evaluating this system under AIS31.
 Given this definition of “non-tolerable defects”, the health-checks as implemented for this block will almost certainly detect any of the previously mentioned defects in a single iteration of the health checks (i.e. such serious defects will be detected with very low β).

 In addition to the brief, low-latency health checks, various long-term statistics are accumulated in registers for additional diagnostic purposes or for in-depth analysis.
-For the hardware interface, entropy bits will be transferred whenever the downstream consumer is ready to receive them.

-In boot-time mode health checks only operate on a window of 384 bits.
-The boot-time health checks are the same as the FIPS/CC health-checks, though with different thresholds.
+In boot-time / bypass mode health checks only operate on a window of 384 bits.
+The boot-time / bypass mode health checks are the same as the FIPS/CC health-checks, though with different thresholds.
 They are sensitive to the same types of statistical defects, though at reduced statistical resolution.
 With suitable thresholds, the boot-time health checks can be operate both with low false-alarm rates (low α), while still confirming with low β that the total entropy of the first seed contains at least 80 bits of total entropy.
 During start up the initial 384 bits are held in a buffer until the boot-time start-up health checks are performed.
 Storing the seed in this buffer, allows this seed to released to the CSRNG immediately after the entropy has been confirmed.

 For maximal flexibility in normal operation, the conditioning function can also be implemented by firmware.
-When this firmware conditioning feature is activated, data read directly out of the noise source can be reinjected into the entropy pipeline via a TL-UL register after it has been processed by firmware.
+When this firmware conditioning feature is activated, data read directly out of the noise source can be re-inserted into the entropy pipeline via a TL-UL register after it has been processed by firmware.
 It should be noted that this firmware algorithm must be vetted by NIST to satisfy the requirements for a full-entropy source.
 This feature can also be disabled for security purposes, either by locking the feature via the REGWEN register at boot, or by a write to one-time programmable (OTP) memory.

 Compatibility